ceramic-sf/quick-boi-source/bolq.md

 People are the solution to the problems of tomorrow.
 While every new solution comes with a new problem, we can solve that problem too.
 Each solution brings into a better world.
 ```

 The pessimistic view of people is that they are wasters who take precious resources and madly convert them in to useless things (like [Europium into coloured televisions](#the-parable-of-europium)).
-This is true of static societies, where uncriticised ideas can lead to harmful actions (like the [stone statues and tree-roads on Easter island](#the-problem-with-easter-island-comparisons)).
+This is true of static societies, where un-criticised ideas can lead to harmful actions (like the [stone statues and tree-roads on Easter island](#the-problem-with-easter-island-comparisons)).

 The optimistic view of people is that people are problem solvers.
 They are creators of the 'unsustainable solution' and hence of the solution to the next problem.